tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ### [HB 1115](/bill/2025-26/hb/1115/) - Concerning the excise tax treatment of amounts received by title and escrow businesses from clients for remittance to a county filing office for the purpose of recording documents. 👍1

+### [HB 1121](/bill/2025-26/hb/1121/) - Concerning restrictions on the working conditions and hours of sixteen- and seventeen-year olds. 👍1
+* 👍💵 Lindsey Hueer

 ### [HB 1123](/bill/2025-26/hb/1123/) - Ensuring access to primary care, behavioral health, and affordable hospital services.  👎1
 * 👎💵 Emily Wittman